 “Coffee” entered the English language sometime in the 16th century.
-It was borrowed from the Italian word “caffe, which came from the Dutch word “koffie,” which came from the Ottoman Turkish “kahveh,” which came from Arabic “qahwah.”
+It was borrowed from the Italian word “caffe, which came from the Dutch word “koffie,” which came from the Ottoman Turkish “kahveh,” which came from Arabic word for wine “qahwah.”

 The many attempts to ban coffee.